 - ✓ APUC is successfully using the SCM portal and EcoVadis as described above.
-APUC will continue to require contractors to complete Section 1 and, where appropriate invite contractors to participate in a deep dive assessment via the third-party tool, EcoVadis. - ✓ APUC will re-assess all its framework agreements and contractors (including all new framework agreements let since last assessment) in order to re-prioritise those which are included in our due diligence tools, i.e., EcoVadis and SCM Section 1. - ✓ Progress against Responsible Procurement Action Plan targets will be monitored. - ✓ APUC will continue to promote the use of the Sustain Supply Chain Code of Conduct across the sector helping suppliers to understand the importance of compliance with ethical standards. - ✓ APUC will engage with and promote partners such as Electronics Watch and attend the upcoming cross sector events including Procura+ and the Annual Meeting of the International Working Group on Ethical Public Procurement to share good practice and discuss pertinent issues around modern slavery. - ✓ Regular, scheduled review of APUC procurement process to ensure compliance.
+APUC will continue to require contractors to complete Section 1 and, where appropriate invite contractors to participate in a deep dive assessment via the third-party tool, EcoVadis. - ✓ APUC will re-assess all its framework agreements and contractors (including all new framework agreements let since last assessment) in order to re-prioritise those which are included in our due diligence tools, i.e. EcoVadis and SCM Section 1. - ✓ APUC will continue to promote the use of the Sustain Supply Chain Code of Conduct across the sector helping suppliers to understand the importance of compliance with ethical standards. - ✓ APUC will engage with and promote partners such as Electronics Watch and attend relevant conferences to share good practice and discuss pertinent issues around modern slavery. - ✓ Regular, scheduled review of APUC procurement process to ensure compliance.